degauss-org/jfs_aggregated_data_report/README.md

 5. After the upload, the app will show you a sample of your original file and the prepared file for use in the next program

-6. Click the button to download the prepped file

-    A. Save the downloaded file to a known location that you can navigate to (such as "/Downloads")
+6. Click the button to download the prepped file.
+Save the downloaded file to a known location that you can navigate to (such as your downloads folder)

 7. Now in PowerShell, navigate to your Downloads folder (it may be as simple as typing "cd Downloads")